How ABA Therapy Supports Non-Vocal Children with Autism

 Children experience frustration when they cannot express themselves.
 This can sometimes lead to meltdowns, aggression, or self-injury.

 ABA therapy identifies the root cause of challenging behaviors and teaches replacement behaviors.
+This is often done through evidence-based strategies like reinforcement, which you can learn more about in our blog on reinforcement and punishment in ABA therapy.
 For example:

 • If a child hits when they want a toy, ABA therapists will teach them to request the toy by handing over a picture of the toy or using sign language so that they can appropriately ask for the toy.